spack/spack/lib/spack/docs/getting_started.rst

 .. note::

-   Above we pretend that the system-provided BLAS / LAPACK is ``netlib-lapack`` only because it is the only BLAS / LAPACK provider which use standard names for libraries (as opposed to, for example, ``libopenblas.so``).
+   Above we pretend that the system-provided BLAS / LAPACK is ``netlib-lapack``, only because it is the only BLAS / LAPACK provider that uses standard names for libraries (as opposed to, for example, ``libopenblas.so``).

    Although we specify external package in ``/usr``, Spack is smart enough not